Choosing the Best Wine Opener for Arthritis

 6. Champagne Openers/Pliers:

-• Benefits: These specialized tools offer a safer, more controlled way to open sparkling wine bottles.
+• Benefits: These specialised tools offer a safer, more controlled way to open sparkling wine bottles.

 • Features to look for: